 Questions and advice

-A duty planning officer is available Monday to Friday between 10am and 1pm
+You can also contact us for general advice on the planning system and processes.
+A duty planning officer is available Tuesday to Thursday between 10am and 1pm:

 - Email firstname.lastname@example.org